Chattanooga gang members are feuding on Facebook before taking it to the streets, local police say.

 "There's way too much death going on in this city," Mays said.
 "Way too many guys and girls walking around with bullets in them, and that's just what we know.
 For every shooting or stabbing we find out about there's probably 10 or 15 that we have no clue even happened."

 The summit comes after a week in which five people were shot and one died.
 Ronald Blackmon, 25, died after he was shot in the head March 4.
-Police said the accused shooter, a gang member, told them he mistook Blackmon for someone else.
+Police said the shooting suspect, a gang member, told them he mistook Blackmon for someone else.

 The next day, someone blindly fired several shots through an apartment window, striking a 3-year-old boy and a 20-year old.
 Two other men were shot in separate incidents.